ladsSMY/ML2017FALL/hw1/README.md

 'hw1.sh' runs 'hw1.py', it is the version which beat the baseline before 2017/10/5.
 Before running this script, you need to train the model first using 'hw1_train.py'.
 It will produce the model file 'hw1.model', but it cost a really long time for training, so I already push the model file into this repository.

 2.
-'hw1_best.sh' runs 'hw1_best.py', it is the version which approach the highest score in kaggle of mine.Notice that you need to run this with 'train.csv' in the same directory.
+'hw1_best.sh' runs 'hw1_best.py', it is the version which approach the highest score in kaggle of mine.
+Notice that you need to run this with 'train.csv' in the same directory.

 To use those script, you need to insert two address: